 A colourful selection of Latin American cardboard books which are heading to permanent library collections in London and Cambridge was displayed at The Story of Books in Hay-on-Wye during Hay Festival 2018.

-Dr Lucy Bell and Dr Patrick O’Hare, Hispanic Studies lecturer and Social Anthropologist at the University of Surrey, will give a talk about their collaborative research on the Arts and Humanities Research Council (AHRC) funded research project ‘Precarious Publishing in Latin America: Relations, Meaning, and Community in Movement’.
+Hay Cartoneras is a collaboration with Dr Lucy Bell (Hispanic Studies lecturer) and Dr Patrick O’Hare (Social Anthropologist) from the University of Surrey.
+They are working on a Arts and Humanities Research Council (AHRC) funded research project ‘Precarious Publishing in Latin America: Relations, Meaning, and Community in Movement’.

 Here Patrick explains a bit more about Precarious Publishing and Hay Cartoneras: